 - 10kΩ Resistors — These make excellent pull-ups, pull-downs and current limiters.

 - 2x AA Battery Pack — A AA battery pack with the JST connector that fits the micro:bit

 - Alligator Clip with Pigtail — A great way to connect individual components on a breadboard to the micro:bit ring connectors.

-Throughout the tutorial, we will provide links to the parts used for each circuit.
-Below is the wishlist for the parts used in the kit.
-You may not need everything though depending on what you have.
+- Alternatively, you can pick and choose parts for individual experiments.
+This is a great option for folks who may already have some of the items in this tutorial just hanging around.
+Throughout this guide, we will provide links to the parts used for each circuit.
+Below is a wishlist for the parts used in the kit.
+Depending on what you have, you may not need everything on this list.
 Add it to your cart, read through the guide, and adjust the cart as necessary.

 Before continuing with this guide, we recommend you be somewhat familiar with the concepts in the following tutorials:

 All of our experiments and guides are licensed under the Creative Commons Attribution Share-Alike 4.0 Unported License.
 Feel free to remix and reuse our work.
 But please, share the love and give us attribution for our hard work!